mantidproject/documents/Project-Management/Tools/RoadmapUpdate/SmokeTesting/README.md

 - Create a Personal Access Token for GitHub if you do not already have one: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token

-- In `issue_template.xlsx` make sure to assign testers to each main OS issue.
+- In `issue_template.xlsx` make sure to assign testers to each main OS issue and update the version number of Mantid in the ``Additional Instructions`` column .

 - Create and activate a conda environment for running the script.
 Use the ``.yml`` file in the parent directory ``RoadmapUpdate``.